Cagot

 In 1709, the influential politician Template:Ill planned and constructed the manufacturing town of Nuevo Baztán (after his native Baztan Valley in Navarre) near Madrid.Template:Sfnp He brought many Cagot settlers to Nuevo Baztán, but after some years, many returned to Navarre, unhappy with their work conditions.Template:SfnpTemplate:Sfnp

-In 1723 the Parlement of Bordeaux instituted a fine of 500 French livres for anyone insulting any individual as "alleged descendants of the Giezy race, and treating them as agots, cagots, gahets or ladres"; ordering that they will be admitted to general and particular assemblies, to municipal offices and honors of the church, they may even be placed in the galleries and other places of the said church where they will be treated and recognized as the other inhabitants of the places, without any distinction; as also that their children will be received in the schools and colleges of the cities, towns and villages, and will be admitted in all the Christian instructions indiscriminately.[61]
+Starting in 1723 the Parlement of Bordeaux instituted fines for anyone insulting any individual as "alleged descendants of the Giezy race, and treating them as agots, cagots, gahets or ladres", with the decree being reissued with an ever increasing fine until it reached of 500 French livres due to people ignoring the decree.Template:Sfnp[45] ordering that they will be admitted to general and particular assemblies, to municipal offices and honors of the church, they may even be placed in the galleries and other places of the said church where they will be treated and recognized as the other inhabitants of the places, without any distinction; as also that their children will be received in the schools and colleges of the cities, towns and villages, and will be admitted in all the Christian instructions indiscriminately.[45]

 During the French Revolution substantive steps were taken to end discrimination toward Cagots.[46]Template:SfnpTemplate:Sfnp Revolutionary authorities claimed that Cagots were no different from other citizens,Template:R and de jure discrimination generally came to an end.[47]
 And while their treatment did improve compared to previous centuries,Template:SfnpTemplate:Sfnp local prejudice from the non-Cagot populace persisted,[48] though the practice began to decline.
 Also, during the revolution, Cagots stormed record offices and burned birth certificates in an attempt to conceal their heritage.Template:Sfnp These measures did not prove effective, as the local populace still remembered.
 Rhyming songs kept the names of Cagot families known.Template:Sfnp